Gudkat/Tsoha-ideapankki/docs/README.md

 1. **Register** - New users can create an account.
 New users are assigned the 'User' role by default.
 If no other users exist, the first user will be assigned the 'Admin' role.
 2. **Login** - Users can log in with their credentials to access their accounts.
 3. **User access** - 'User' can submit ideas, choose projects, mark their project completed and view projects that are completed.
-'User' can also vote for projects and ideas.
-4. **Admin access** - 'Admins' have all the same rights as 'Users'.
-In addition, 'Admins' can view all 'users' and their details.
-'Admins' also have Role Management rights.

 ### Ideas

-1. **Submit a New Idea** - Navigate to the 'Ideas' section and click on 'Submit New Idea'.
-Provide a title and description.
+1. **Submit a New Idea** - User can create new idea for a project by navigating to 'New Idea'.
+New idea requires for user to provide a title and a description.
-2. **Edit/Delete Idea** - 'Users' can edit or delete their ideas if nobody has chosen said project yet.
-Editing project will reset the vote count.
-3. **Voting Ideas** - 'Users' can vote for ideas they like or dislike.
-The ideas will be shown in the order of most liked to least liked.
-Votes can't go below 0.

 ### Projects

-1. **Choose a Project** - Browse the ideas available and select one to work on by clicking 'Choose This Idea'.
-The chosen idea will now be your 'Active project'.
+1. **Choose a Project** - Browse the ideas available and select one or more ideas to work on by clicking 'Select Project' under 'Browse Ideas' section.
+The chosen idea will be viewed as 'Active project' under 'My Prjojects' section.
-2. **Marking a Project as Completed** - Once you've successfully completed a project, navigate to your projects list and select 'Mark as Completed' for the respective project.
+2. **Marking a Project as Completed** - Once user has successfully completed a project, user can go to 'My Projects' and click 'edit idea'.
+There user can mark the project as completed and provide a link to the source of the project and mark which grade they recieved for hte project.
+Source and grade are optional and can be edited later.
-3. **View Completed Projects** - Navigate to the 'Your Completed Projects' section to view all the projects you've completed.
-Navigate to the 'All Completed Projects' section to view all the projects completed by all users.
-4. **Voting Projects** - Users can vote for projects they like or dislike.
-The projects will be shown in the order of most liked to least liked.

-### Role Management

-1. **Viewing User Roles** - Admins can view all user roles and their permissions in the 'Roles' section.
-2. **Assigning Roles to Users** - Admins can assign specific roles to users, granting them permissions based on their role.
-Navigate to the 'User-Role Association' section, select a user, and assign a role.

-## Current state
-The program currently has the following features:
-* Account creation
-  * Account creation hashes passwords into the database
-* Account login
-  * Saves user_id and username into the session
-* Submission of ideas
-  * Ideas are saved into database
-* Viewing ideas
-  * Ideas can be viewed as a list and individually with full descriptions.
-* Selecting ideas
-  * User can select idea to be linked to their account
-* Logging out
-  * Logging out navigation is provided on the dummy page after submitting an idea
-  * This will be edited later to be included in all pages
-  * You can also log out by manually going to /logout page
-  * Logging out deletes user_id and username from session

- ## Current issues
- * Admin features (and table for it in database) are missing
- * Navigation in the app is difficult, due to no navbar.
- * Upvoting/downvoting features for projects i smissing
- * csrf-vulnerability
+3. **View Completed Projects** - View completed projects in 'My Projects' section.

 ## Use of AI
 [How AI has been used in the project](https://github.com/Gudkat/Tsoha-ideapankki/blob/main/docs/use_of_ai.md)

+## Future plans
+* Add admin features
+  - 'Admins' have all the same rights as 'Users'.
+In addition, 'Admins' can view all 'users' and their details.
+'Admins' also have Role Management rights.
+  - 'Admins' can delete users
+  - 'Admins' can delete ideas
+  - 'Admins' can delete projects
+  - 'Admins' can give other users admin rights

+* Add upvoting/downvoting features for projects
+ - Users can vote for projects they like or dislike.
+The projects will be shown in the order of most liked to least liked.